AeEcofor/Prova/erroriGit.md

 # Errori in git

+## Errore: "fatal: Not a valid object name: 'master'"

+This error happens when trying to create a branch when there is no master branch.

+A master branch is created after our first commit.

 ## Errore: "tip of your current branch is behind"

 What causes ”tip of your current branch is behind”?